Tunneled (P2P) Dashboards

 A common IT, OT, and IoT need is for team members to securely access a remote dashboard for a piece of equipment (machine or server).

-In the Diode App, Team Members can access a remote dashboard using a Bookmark.
+In Diode Collab, Team Members can access a remote dashboard using a Bookmark.
 A Team Member’s self-custody identity, or just their membership in the Zone, gives them end-to-end encrypted access to the dashboard.

 This guide walks through an example of setting up Bookmark to launch a secure remote dashboard.
 It uses the following hardware and software: